Bago Region Hluttaw

-Bago Region Hluttaw (ပဲခူးတိုင်းဒေသကြီးလွှတ်တော်) is the legislature of Myanmar's Bago Region.
+Bago Region Hluttaw (ပဲခူးတိုင်းဒေသကြီးလွှတ်တော်; lit.
+'Bago Region Assembly') is the legislature of Myanmar's Bago Region.
 It is a unicameral body, consisting of 76 members, including 57 elected members and 19 military representatives.
 As of February 2016, the Hluttaw was led by speaker Khin Maung Yin of the National League for Democracy (NLD).

 As of the 2015 general election, the NLD won the most contested seats in the legislature, based on the most recent election results.